Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 To Him who is our peace

-Fear in both these songs imply a status prior to salvation.
+Fear in both these songs seem to be dealing with pre-salvation.
 But Scripturally speaking, fear didn't hold us:

 Ga.
 3:22-23 But the Scripture declares that the whole world is a prisoner of sin, so that what was promised, being given through faith in Jesus Christ, might be given to those who believe.
 23 Before this faith came, we were held prisoners by the law, locked up until faith should be revealed.